If you have any

 stainless steel braided hose, which has a Teflon inner core.

 This hose is designed for hot, high-pressure oil and has high

 Hose, PTFE, Braided Stainless Steel, -10 AN, 3 ft.
 Length.
 Found

-Fittings like this are re-usable, but
+Hose end fittings like this are re-usable,

 it's important to

 disassemble one after it's been installed, you must

 replace the TUBE FERRULE before re-installing.
 The

 crushed against the hose liner during assembly and the old ferrule